-PowerPoint is an industry standard for creating presentations for good reason: it has enough tools to easily create professional presentations.
+PowerPoint is an industry standard for creating presentations for good reason: it's got enough tools to easily create professional presentations.

 These tools help create presentations without having to reinvent the wheel with each presentation you make.
 Tools like themes, animations, and slide layout PowerPoint speed up the process of building presentations.

-In this tutorial, I'll teach you to use and create PowerPoint slide layouts.
+In this tutorial, I'll teach you to use and create PowerPoint layouts.
 You can think of a slide layout as a one-click starting point for making your presentation.

 What Is a PowerPoint Slide Layout?

 Let's look at a definition of a slide layout, PowerPoint specifically, and what makes them so useful:

-PowerPoint slide layouts are the combination and arrangement of objects on a slide.
+PowerPoint layouts are the combination and arrangement of objects on a slide.
 You can choose a layout that's built into PowerPoint and start adding your own content to build out a slide.

 PowerPoint themes include multiple slide layouts.
 In the screenshot below, you can see a variety of slide layouts to choose from that are included with the Simplicity PowerPoint theme, available on GraphicRiver.

-A slide layout can be as simple as a title, centered on a slide.
-A layout can also contain complex combinations of text boxes, images, and graphics.
+A slide layout in PowerPoint can be as simple as a title, centered on a slide.
+A layout for PowerPoint can also contain complex combinations of text boxes, images, and graphics.
 Use a number of slide layouts for variety in your PowerPoint presentations.